Go Nagai: First success and controversies

-In less than a year after debuting, he met with a big success.
-After being an unknown manga artist, he became a protagonist of televised debates and journalistic investigations.
+Less than a year after debuting, he experienced his first big success.
+After being an unknown manga artist, he was invited to televised debates and journalistic investigations.

 In 1968, while Shueisha was getting prepared to launch its first manga publication, Shōnen Jump, in order to compete with other magazines from rival companies (like Shōnen Magazine from Kodansha and Shōnen Sunday from Shogakukan), Nagai was invited to be one of the first manga artists publishing in the new magazine.
 He contemplated this, since he had to design a long-running series instead of the auto-conclusive short stories that he had been developing until that point.
 He accepted and the series became a big success, being the first for Nagai and making Shōnen Jump sell more than one million copies.
 With Harenchi Gakuen, Nagai was the first to introduce eroticism in modern manga and became the creator of modern erotic manga, opened the door to a new era in manga and also became the symbol of an entire generation.
 This work has influenced Japanese society radically, completely changing the common perceptions of manga.

 Until Harenchi Gakuen, Japanese manga had been relatively tame affairs, but things soon changed.
 The manga became so popular that several live-action films and TV series based on the manga were developed.
 Harenchi Gakuen is considered as probably the work that has had the most influence in the world of manga at the end of the 1960s, leading the newly born Shōnen Jump magazine to sell millions of copies per week.

 A scandalous manga in its time, it is a very innocent series by today's standards.
 At the time of its original publication, however, it met with severe criticism by some parts of the Japanese society.
 Harenchi Gakuen was criticized as vulgar because it introduced overt eroticism to children.
 Male students and teachers were depicted as being preoccupied with catching glimpses of girls' panties or naked bodies.
 Many parents, women's associations, and PTAs protested.